From the Coldwater Pictorial City Directory, 1927.

 The son of German immigrants, Starr Wenzel Gruner was born in Coldwater on August 30, 1878, being one of seven children born to Wenzel and Emily Randall Gruner.
 Young Starr is noted as having grown up on a farm in Coldwater and would attend the local high school between 1891-1896 and earned his high school diploma.
 Following his graduation he took an extended visit to Germany, remaining here for about a year.
 With the dawn of the Spanish American War in 1898 Gruner did his patriotic duty and signed on for service in the Thirty-Third Michigan Infantry.
 He was deployed to Cuba and participated in the Battle of Acquadores and Battle of Santiago.

-After being mustered out of service at Owosso, Michigan, Gruner returned to his home in Coldwater and on June 1, 1899 married there to Ms. Lena Teachout, and the couple are recorded as being childless throughout the duration of their marriage.
+After being mustered out of service at Owosso, Michigan, Gruner returned to his home in Coldwater and on June 1, 1899 married there to Ms. Lena Teachout, with the couple being childless through the entirety of their marriage.
 For a good majority of his life Starr Gruner worked at farming in Coldwater, being the proprietor of an eighty acre farm on land which had been "cleared by his father."Gruner was also a partner in the Coldwater based haberdashery of Sloman and Gruner beginning in 1912.
 In addition to business and farming Gruner was a Captain General in the Jacob's Commandery, No. 10 of the Knights Templar.

 Once settled, Gruner began to establish his name in the Santa Barbara business community.
 He would start up another clothing business in this city and also took an active role in the local American Legion chapter, serving as post treasurer.
 He would also make a return to politics in 1927, being elected as a member of the Santa Barbara City Council.
 Gruner was also noted as a keen genealogist, even going as far as to trace his family lineage back over four hundred years.